-Research suggests that Delhi belly, or traveller’s diarrhoea affects up to half of travellers to developing countries.
-With around a billion international traveller’s per year, that makes traveller’s diarrhoea a common problem.
+Research suggests that Delhi belly or traveller's diarrhoea affects up to half of the travellers to developing countries.
+With around a billion international travellers per year, that makes travellers’ diarrhoea a common problem.
 Yet the microbes that cause this gut infection are present in developed countries too.
 So, wherever you travel, knowing how to prevent traveller’s diarrhoea could help you avoid some nasty symptoms, incapacity or even hospitalisation.

 More severe symptoms signify a serious infection or inflammatory diarrhoea such as dysentery.
 These symptoms will be prolonged, with high fever, abdominal pain and blood in the stools.
-With symptoms like these you may need referral to a hospital, or tropical disease or infectious disease specialist.
+With symptoms like these, you may need a referral to a hospital, tropical disease or infectious disease specialist.

 Avoiding potential hazards